A note on Garside monoids and Braces: Abstract

 \section{Abstract}

-A left brace is a triple $(\mathcal{B},+,\cdot)$, where $(\mathcal{B},+)$ is an abelian group, $(\mathcal{B},\cdot)$ is a group, and there is a left-distributivity-like axiom that relates between the two operations in $\mathcal{B}$.
-In analogy with a left brace, we define a left $\mathscr{M}$-brace to be a triple $(\mathcal{B},+,\cdot)$, where $(\mathcal{B},+)$ is a commutative monoid, $(\mathcal{B},\cdot)$ is a monoid, and the axiom of left distributivity holds.
-A lcm-monoid $M$ is a left-cancellative monoid such that $1$ is the unique invertible element in $M$, and every pair of elements in $M$ admit a lcm with respect to left-divisibility.
+We define an algebraic structure similar to that of a semiring, but without some of the requirements.
+As it is somehow also similar to the structure of left brace, we call it an $\mathscr{M}$-brace.
+We present a connection between Garside monoids and more generally lcm-monoids with this algebraic structure.
+An lcm-monoid $M$ is a left-cancellative monoid such that $1$ is the unique invertible element in $M$, and every pair of elements in $M$ admit an lcm with respect to left-divisibility.
 The class of lcm-monoids contains the Gaussian, quasi-Garside and Garside monoids.
-We show that every lcm-monoid induces a left $\mathscr{M}$-brace.
-Furthermore, we show that every Gaussian group induces a partial left brace.